Facebook’s Day in Court

 With all this negative press, legal hearings, falling share prices, you may be asking yourself is Facebook doomed?
 Well, in truth, the short answer here is no. Facebook is too far reaching and is relied on by too many people to be completely wiped out by this scandal.

 Facebook has weathered scandals before and always seems to bounce back; this incident is no different.
-After Mark Zuckerberg’s speech in front of the US congress yesterday, Facebook’s share price increased by 3.6% and continued to rise, however there will certainly be lessons learned from this debacle.
+After Zuckerberg’s speech in front of the US congress yesterday, Facebook’s share price increased by 3.6% and continued to rise, however there will certainly be lessons learned from this debacle.

 Why Data Privacy Matters